azheng5/autopilot-stack/flight_dynamics/analysis/README.md

-Source code for trade studies.
+Source code for trade studies, plots, and analysis of flight dynamics tools.